 Before we go any further I’d like to take a moment and invite you to sign up for my newsletter.
 This is by far the best way to keep up with what I’m doing.
 I typically send it out 1-2 times a month and it always includes news images, photo tips, announcements, discounts, etc. We’re over 20,000 photographers strong and counting!

 The easiest way is to shoot me an email over at my contact page.
 If you’re a client I will get back to you within a day (two at the most).
 If you have a question or just need more info about something then I will do my best.
 As it stands right now I have 51,598 unread emails and I simply can’t get to them all!
 With random questions and emails that don’t demand an immediate response I usually let them pile up for a bit and then knock them out all at once.
 You can also find me on the social networks below.
 Feel free to follow me there as well!

 All About Me, James

-These days I’ve moved more toward my passion of teaching others all that I’ve learned.
-Back in 2012 I published my first eBook titled Tack Sharp: A Step By Step Guide To Nailing Focus.
-At this point, it’s sold over 20,000 copies and you can find it on several websites across the web.
-I also have more ebooks, Lightroom Presets and video courses available in my online shop.
-In 2013, I started offering workshops at some pretty incredible locations around the country like Hawaii, Death Valley, Moab and the Ozark Mountains and I plan on branching out internationally soon.
+These days I spend my time pursuing my passion of teaching others all that I’ve learned.
+Back in 2012 I published my first eBook (Tack Sharp: A Step By Step Guide To Nailing Focus) and at this point, it’s sold over 20,000 copies.
+Pretty cool!
+I also have many more ebooks, Lightroom Presets and video courses available in my online shop.
+In 2013, I started offering workshops at some pretty incredible locations around the country like Hawaii, Death Valley, Moab, etc and I plan on branching out internationally soon.
 I’ve been blown away by the response to the workshops (most of them have sold out in 24 hours or less) and I cannot wait to see where we end up next!

 In addition to creating content here on my site, I’m also an author for Digital Photography School and Sony’s Alpha Universe.
 And from time to time I’ll create content for other companies within the industry like on1, Google Photos, etc.